NathanAmemode/Data-cleaning-on-Housing-data/README.md

 # Data-cleaning-on-Housing-data

-This data contains data on housing for Nashville a city in Tennessee In USA considering factors like:
+This contains data on housing for Nashville a city in Tennessee In USA considering factors like:
 1. Property address
 2. Owner address